top of page

 Understanding Ship Propellers

-Ship propellers are vital for marine vessels, creating the thrust needed to move through water.
-The maritime industry favors fixed-pitch propellers (FPP) and controllable pitch propellers (CPP).
-To comprehend ship propellers, it's essential to delve into the screw propeller concept and its components.
+Ship propellers are crucial for marine vessels, generating the thrust required to navigate through water.
+The maritime sector typically prefers fixed-pitch propellers (FPP) over controllable pitch propellers (CPP), since FPP are commonly used in most ships, primarily due to their lower initial costs during shipbuilding.
+To understand ship propellers, it's important to explore the screw propeller concept and its components.

 Screw Propeller Principle